 Egg-Laying Capacity of Vorwerk Chickens

-Vorwerk chickens are bred to produce both food and eggs.
-The hens produce medium-sized brown eggs.
-The hens lay light brown eggs of medium size.
-Large Vorwerk hens are excellent layers of cream-colored eggs, laying about 170 per year.
+Vorwerk hens are excellent layers, laying about 170 light brown eggs of medium size per year.
 Bantams are similarly dual-purpose, but they produce smaller eggs and fewer of them.

 There are several strategies to keep the chickens healthy, including proper immunization and keeping in touch with a veterinarian.
 The only drawback for this breed is that it cannot thrive in closed confinement.
 Thus large expanses would be ideal.
 Keeping them confined in a small space like the backyard would be a poor option.